 Neighborhood Project Fund

 The Neighborhood Project Fund supports new neighborhood associations and projects initiated by established associations throughout Muncie.
 It is made possible through the generous support of the Ball Brothers Foundation.
-Amount may not exceed $500.
-Currently all funds have been expended, but more may become available.
-Check back soon!
+Each neighborhood may only receive one allocation per calendar year, not to exceed $500 in total funding.
 More details.

 CreatINg Places Crowdfunding Grant Program

 The Indiana Housing and Community Development Authority (IHCDA) and Patronicity.com offer the “CreatINg Places” place-based crowdfunding grant program for projects in Indiana communities or neighborhoods which contain a traditional downtown or traditional neighborhood commercial node.
 Non‐profit entities and local units of government are eligible to apply.

 Eligible projects must raise at least $5,000 (up to $25,000) through Patronicity to be considered for matching funds from IHCDA.
 More details.